apg-dev/roam-theme-bear/README.md

 # Bear-like CSS for Roam (Chrome)

-A custom hack Roam theme (for Chrome) inspired by the Bear note-taking app.
+A Roam theme (for Chrome) inspired by the Bear note-taking app.

-There are only 13 lines that have changed - see numbered comments in css.
-You may want to adjust "changed" lines based on your screen size, font, and font size preferences.

 Installation notes below.